Experience is a Hallucination Experience is a Hallucination

 Than are dreamt of in your philosophy.

-~ William Shakespear (born: 1564-04-23 died: 1616-04-23 at age: 52) Hamlet Act I Scene v
+~ William Shakespear (1564-04-23 1616-04-23 age:52) Hamlet in Hamlet Act I Scene v

-From the period 1974-11-30 to 1975-09, and later for a week in 1977-06, I experienced the bizarre.
+From the period 1974-11-30 to 1975-09 and later for a week in 1977-06, I experienced the bizarre.
 I am not claiming these experiences were anything but my overwrought imagination, but I promise you I experienced them as real, usually in utter terror.
-They may have been triggered by eating a bowl of green Jello possibly spiked with LSD by a Christian religious fanatic.
+They may have been triggered by eating a bowl of green Jello possibly spiked with LSD (d-Lysergic Acid Diethylamide) by a Christian religious fanatic.
 They may have been triggered by mania (I am manic depressive and now on lithium.)
-In 2007 a found out a “friend”, David L., who attended that party some years later put LSD in another friend’s coffee, Louis C. At this point I consider David the prime suspect.
+In 2007 a found out a friend, David L., who attended that party some years later put LSD in another friend’s coffee, Louis C. At this point I consider David the prime suspect.
 He is now dead, so I cannot confront him.

 I have never consciously taken any drug stronger than marijuana.
-For purposes of your first reading, please presume that everything I am about to tell you was 100% hallucinatory, and that I am accurately describing the memory of my hallucinationatory experience.
+For purposes of your first reading, please presume that everything I am about to tell you was 100% hallucinatory and that I am accurately describing the memory of my hallucinationatory experience.

 For at least a period of a few hours I experienced as real, roughly in chronological order: